sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

    * Another way an attacker may attempt to reveal a *Secret* is by gaining access to it in clear text form in memory or storage.
       * This is mitigated by ensuring once a *Secret* is no longer needed by application, the memory space where it is located is promptly scrubbed.
 This must happen before said memory space is deallocated.
       * Secret data should never be stored in clear text when at rest.
-To limit unnecessary exposure the software should encrypt each secret individually preferably with unique encryption keys for each.
+To limit unnecessary exposure the software should encrypt each *Secret* individually preferably with unique encryption keys for each.

-* Information Leakage - The software should not reveal any information about secret even when in encrypted form.
-For example, an attacker should not be able to compare encrypted blobs and infer the two secrets are identical.
+* Information Leakage - The software should not reveal any information about *Secret* even when in encrypted form.
+For example, an attacker should not be able to compare encrypted blobs and infer the two *Secrets* are identical.

 * Corrupt Data - Software should protect against intentional (attacker) or unintentional (end user) data corruption.
 For instance if encryption keys should ever be changed, the software must ensure that the old keys are not unintentionally used to encrypt and updates going forward.
-Also only encrypting/decrypting one secret at a time helps to limit exposure should data be corrupted.
+Also only encrypting/decrypting one *Secret* at a time helps to limit exposure should data be corrupted.

 #### Alignment of Security Requirements